slo-ow/android-practice/README.md

-# android-practice
+# AndroidSample
-Practice in 2017, Android Example
+Record the Android sample code to a personal study